 Extraction of Semi-Volatile Organic Compounds from Soil in Accordance with EPA 3545

 Semi-Volatile Organic Compounds (SVOCs) are a subgroup of Volatile Organic Compounds (VOCs) that have a high molecular weight and high boiling points.
-They are primarily composed of pesticides and herbacides.
+They are primarily composed of pesticides and herbicides.
 Prolonged exposure to these compounds, especially indoors, raises a public health concern.
 For example, many of these compounds have been listed by the US EPA as hazardous air pollutants (HAPs).
 This classification applies to pollutants that can cause serious health effects such as: allergies, asthma, endocrine and thyroid disruption, reproductive toxicity, fetal and child development delays, and even cancer.

-Semi-volatile organic compounds consist of substances with abroad set of chemical properties and structural features.
+Semi-volatile organic compounds consist of substances with a broad set of chemical properties and structural features.
 These differences make it challenging to efficiently extract all analytes of interest with one method.
-Furthermore, the soil matrix from which the SVOCs are to be extracted is often complex with multiple components adding to the complexity of extraction.
-The CEM EDGE with Q-Cup Technology™ can effectively extract a difficult set of analytes from complex matrices with one simple method.
+Furthermore, the soil matrix from which the SVOCs are to be extracted is often complex with multiple components adding to the difficulty of extraction.
+The CEM EDGE with Q-Cup Technology can effectively extract a difficult set of analytes from complex matrices with one simple method.

 Due to their persistent nature, SVOCs continue to accumulate and concentrate in our environment.
 To ensure our safety, these compounds need to be extracted, identified, and quantified.
 The accuracy of SVOC analysis is dependent on an efficient extraction.
 EDGE yields an efficient extract that is filtered, cooled, and ready for analysis in under 5 minutes.
 EPA 3545 is a method for the extraction of water-insoluble or slightly watersoluble volatile and semi-volatile compounds in soils, clays, sediments, sludges, and waste solids.
 EDGE meets the requirements of EPA 3545 and is preprogrammed with the methodology.